-With Easter just around the corner and Mother’s Day approaching as well, I thought it would be nice to share a very quick and easy dessert with you which embodies the spirit of the season.
+With Mother’s Day around the corner, I thought it would be nice to share a very quick and easy dessert with you which embodies the spirit of the season.
 Today I am sharing a very flavorful and refreshing lemon tart recipe which your child can easily help you make.
 Even older kids can take on this baking project themselves with some parental supervision.

 By whipping the tart filling up in a blender or food processor all that is left to do is to pour the filling into a pre-made (store bought) pie crust that has been par-baked for 10 minutes.
 Bake the tart for an additional 35 minutes and you have yourself a semi-homemade dessert which is perfect for any spring gathering.